noolsjs/nools/readme.md

 var queryFn  = session.getQuery('MsgFilter');
 var list     = queryFn(new RegExp(/hello/i));

+// to define a query from a Flow...

+flow.query('MsgFilter', options, [
+	[Message, 'm', "m.text =~ filter"]
+]);

+// note: query arguments must be defined this is done by providing an arguments hash in a similiar fashion to scope. var options = {
+			arguments: {
+				filter: RegExp
+			}
+			,scope: {
+				Message: Message
+			}
+		};
 ```
 Queries are reactive meaning the contents of the returned Array changes as the contents of working memory change over time.
 Another point to be aware of is a query does not have a RHS(then) and is not dependent upon the session match state.
 Queries simply
 retrieve facts from working memory according to the conditions defined by the query.